nuxt/image/docs/content/en/providers.md

 ## 'imgix'

-Integration between [imgix](https://docs.imgix.com/) an d the image module.
+Integration between [imgix](https://docs.imgix.com/) and the image module.
 To use this provider you just need to specify the base url of your service in imgix.

 ```js{}[nuxt.config.js]
 export default {